mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 In the versions of the template prior to the `v3.1.0`, the UPSERT_STRATEGIES was missing, and it was used an alias function (*upsertSV*) of the *replaceOrInsertSV*.
 :::

-The Single View creator needs to be stopped when the process is stopping.
+The Single View Creator needs to be stopped when the process is stopping.
 To do that, we use the `onClose` hook:

 ```js
 service.addHook('onClose', async() => {